elyamdery/Bingie-Project/docs/features/avatar_body.md

 Give users a compassionate visual of how their avatar’s “energy body” fluctuates based on recent binges/break days.

 ## Experience
-- Home screen surfaces an “Avatar body arc” card (feature-flagged) showing a stylised body that grows softer/tighter based on a daily score.
+- Home screen surfaces an “Avatar body arc” card (feature-flagged) showing a stylised body that grows softer/tighter based on a daily score, plus a link to a dedicated Avatar Studio page.
 - A slider or scrubber lets users replay the past 7 days to observe patterns; a horizontal micro-history highlights which days felt heavier.
 - Copy stays shame-free (“Avatar tired, offer it a rest snack.”).
 - Settings include a toggle plus legacy mode integration to hide the feature quickly.